jengalas/pz-adventures-jekyll/_posts/2017/2017-09-14-acadia-adventures-2017-day-8.md

 Rich and I didn't want much for breakfast this morning.
 Most place don't open early enough, since we had to be at the pier for the cruise by 7:45am at the latest, and we always prefer to be early.
 Dad wanted something to eat, so he stopped at Jeannie's for coffee and a blueberry muffin.
 Rich simply got a coffee at 59 Cottage Street as we walked by.
 We met Dad in front of Jeannie's at 7:15 and walked down to the pier.

 At first it wasn't clear if the cruise was actually going out, since the boat wasn't at the dock and no one else was waiting around.
 I guess we were just early.
-Before long some other people began to arrive, including a pleasant couple from Florida. [private role="administrator"](the man looked like Ansel Adams and he was carrying a camera on a monopod - rich thought it would be really funny if he were using Adams' large format camera on a monopod!)[/private] They ended up sitting behind us on the boat, which arrived soon after everyone began to gather at the pier.
+Before long some other people began to arrive, including a pleasant couple from Florida. <!-- (the man looked like Ansel Adams and he was carrying a camera on a monopod - rich thought it would be really funny if he were using Adams' large format camera on a monopod!) --> They ended up sitting behind us on the boat, which arrived soon after everyone began to gather at the pier.

 {% include gallery.html gallery_id="gallery1" class="" %}